 I have – from time to time – been known to have a good idea.
-It’s comparatively rare, and I’m not entirely convinced that I can tell the difference between a good and a bad idea, however.
+It’s comparatively rare, and I’m not entirely convinced that I can tell the difference between a good and a bad idea.
 I therefore approached a fairly bland-looking building on a hill in the outskirts of Folkestone one Saturday night with a certain degree of trepidation.

-It was, therefore, with that aforementioned sense of foreboding that I approached the Saga building in Sandgate, Folkestone on Saturday night in early March with a certain amount of foreboding, as I and a friend were about to walk on fire.
+It was, therefore, with that aforementioned sense of foreboding that I approached the Saga building in Sandgate, Folkestone on a Saturday night in early March 2017 with a certain amount of foreboding, as I and a friend were about to walk on fire.

 Firewalking is literally what it says on the tin; it’s the act of walking barefoot over a bed of hot embers or stones – in our case, the hot embers of wood.

 I didn’t realise, but firewalking has been practiced by people and cultures in all parts of the world, with the earliest known reference dating back to Iron Age India – c.
 1200 BC.
 It is often used as a rite of passage, as a test of an individual’s strength and courage, or in religion as a test of one’s faith.

 Cliff Mann, the person behind the Pilgrim’s Hospice four Firewalks in 2017, has been doing it for 27 years, so he’s a relative newbie on the scene.
 However, he exudes confidence, and he has you believing – by the end of a seminar – that you can indeed walk on fire.

 Saga had kindly offered to host the Folkestone Firewalk, so Di (my friend who enjoys these adventures as much I do, no matter what she says) and I turned up just before 6pm on a dry and not-that-cold evening to sign in and find out just what the hell this was all about.